 Each bun takes less than five minutes to prepare and cook.
 No dealing with yeast, steamers, etc.

 Chinese steamed buns come in various different forms: plain, sealed with a savory or sweet filling, or in a thin pancake form.
 The pancake form is quite popular at restaurants.
-A thin round bun has pork belly or some sort of protein in the center, and is then folded over and eaten like a sandwich.
+A thin round bun has pork belly or some sort of protein like char siu, in the center, and is then folded over and eaten like a sandwich.

 I always crave Chinese buns this time of year and I usually make them.
 But, I’ve been pretty exhausted from my weekend of cooking for my Lunar New Year party, and the thought of having to deal with yeast, proofing, waiting, was just too much.